|Facilities | Rating | Reviews|

 Visit Trowell Southbound/Moto's official website

-Restaurants: Burger King, Costa, Costa Express, Eat & Drink Co., Krispy Kreme
+Catering: Burger King, Costa, Eat & Drink Co., Greggs, Costa Express, Krispy Kreme

 First two hours free for all vehicles, after which cars must pay £12.50 and HGVs £20, or £21.50 to include a £9 food voucher.